What Do 'Craft' & 'Artisanal' Mean for Hot Sauce?

 The Bottom Line

 Craft and artisanal hot sauces represent a commitment to quality, flavor, and traditional methods over mass production efficiency.
-While these products typically cost more, they offer unique flavors, premium ingredients, and the satisfaction of supporting passionate artisans.
+While these products typically cost more, they offer unique flavors, premium ingredients, and the satisfaction of supporting passionate artisans who refuse to compromise.

 When choosing hot sauce, consider what matters most to you: consistent availability and lower cost, or unique flavors and artisanal quality.
 Both approaches have merit, and the best choice depends on your personal preferences and intended use.

 The key is understanding what you're buying and why it costs what it does.
-True craft and artisanal hot sauces aren't just products - they're expressions of passion, skill, and dedication to the art of flavor.
+True craft and artisanal hot sauces aren't just products—they're expressions of passion, skill, and dedication to the art of flavor.
+Starting a hot sauce company the craft way means accepting higher costs, smaller margins, and longer timelines.
+But it also means creating something that matters.